We inspire girls to be joyful, healthy and confident using a fun, experience based curriculum which creatively integrates running.

 Positive.
 Confident.
 Healthy.
-These are words we hear every day at Girls on the Run teams across Kansas City.
-Our vision of a Kansas City community where every girl knows and activates her limitless potential and is free to boldly pursue her dreams is our driving force every day.
-Last year, we realized those dreams in so many ways.
-We had our first season with 1,000+ girls in fall 2013; then we blew that out of the water with 1,700+ girls in spring 2014.
-Our commitment to strong financials and sound operational efficiency was seen in a development of the three year strategic plan, a new website and a streamlined, cost effective online registration vendor.
-New staff and larger office space to support our growing operations.
-Exciting, right?
+These are words we hear every day at Girls on the Run teams across Greater Kansas City.
+Our vision of a community where every girl knows and activates her limitless potential and is free to boldly pursue her dreams is our driving force every day.

 Lisa Pickard is the Executive Director of Girls on the Run of Greater Kansas City.
 In her role, she is responsible for all organizational and operational aspects of Girls on the Run including its administration, financial operations, revenue generation, program development and activities, personnel management and strategic planning.
 Prior to joining Girls on the Run, Lisa worked for Harvesters the Community Food Network.